karlb/wikdict-web/wikdict_web/markdown/about.md

 #### How do I search WikDict?

 * Search for single words or common phrases.
-WikDict can do intelligent lookup in a dictionary, but it can't translate scentences or arbitrary word combinations.
+WikDict can do intelligent lookup in a dictionary, but it can't translate sentences or arbitrary word combinations.
 * Don't worry about writing in upper/lower case.
 Both "haus" and "Haus" will match the dictionary entry "Haus".
 * Skip accents and other diacritics if you want to.
 Typing "Tur" will find "Tür".